 Due to the semi-structured interview, there are several biases and improvements behind the method.
 Firstly, the validity and reliability of the interviews due the fact that each interview was in a different context, in this thesis most of the interviews were conducted by phone, which leaves out the interpretation of gestures.
 Additionally, not every expert was asked the same set of questions due to the factor of the individuality of the situation the interview needed.
 Nonetheless, the author of the research tried to adjust the questions so that the situation could be comparable.
 This however, can be neither controlled nor tested against.
 Secondly, also due to the individuality it would be impossible to replicate the same interview.
 This is, on the one hand, a critique point for the objectivity of the study.
 On the other hand, however, it was necessary to adjust to the different situation and therefore the thesis has to come to terms with this situation.

 Due to the exploratory nature of the study, the results could still be used as a basis for further study on the situation.
 Further research topics can be found in the following chapter.
-Additionally it can be said that in terms of the decision making process inside an institution, the experts were more than qualified to gain insights that can be trusted fully since there is one process, which is set according to distinct rules, which were found in this study.
+Additionally it can be said that in terms of the decision-making process inside an institution, the experts were more than qualified to give insights that can be trusted fully since there is one process, which is set according to distinct rules.
 Fourthly, another important bias to consider in this thesis is the reliance on the interviewer itself.
 This bias is the risk of the interviewer to see what he wants to see.
 In this case, it might have been bias to gain insights on how the author would have seen his perfect training and therefore the answer were interpreted according to this bias.
 Fifthly, there is another risk point for the interviewee.
 Here the interviewer needs to be able to trust on the answer given by the interviewee.
 According to the impression of the author this was the case during the interviews.

 10. Further Research